yablochko8/typespark/README.md

 All responses are Yes by default.

+## Prerequisites

+- Node.js and npm
+- [PM2](https://pm2.keymetrics.io/) (optional, but recommended for improved development experience)

+If you don't have PM2 installed, you can install it globally using `npm install -g pm2`

+PM2 lets you run multiple Node.js applications from a single Terminal window, with a combined view of all their console logs.

 ## Troubleshooting

-If you don't have PM2 installed some conveniences won't work, i.e. the app won't autoload.
-This will give a minor error message but it's fine.
+If you don't have PM2 installed some conveniences won't work, i.e. the app won't autoload at the end, and the "fire up everything" script added to your README won't work.

-(PM2 lets you run multiple Node.js applications from a single Terminal window, with a combined view of all their console logs.)

 PM2 shows the most recent error logs when you fire it up.
 This can sometimes be confusing.
 Use `pm2 flush` to clear out this noise.